cohere-ai/samples/arxiv-opensearch-cohere/README.md

 To get started with Approximate k-NN, we need to create an index in OpenSearch with the `index.knn` parameter set to true.

 Additionally, we need to set configurations for the kNN search.
 See docs [here](https://opensearch.org/docs/2.5/search-plugins/knn/knn-index#method-definitions) for guidance on setting the right parameters.
 This parameters include:
 * `dimension` = dimensionality of the embedding vector.
-For us, since we are using the Cohere `small` model, it is 1024.
+For us, since we are using the Cohere `embed-english-light-v2.0` model, it is 1024.
 * `method.name` = supported algorithm to perform the kNN search. `hnsw` is currently supported with an engine type of `nmslib`
 * `method.space_type` = corresponds to function used to measure distance between two vectors.
-In this example, we set `space_type='l2'` to denote the L2 distance.
+In this example, we set `cosinesimil` to denote the cosine similarity distance.
 There are a variety of other `space_types` you may want to select depending on your use-case.
 You can find these [here](https://opensearch.org/docs/2.5/search-plugins/knn/approximate-knn/#spaces).
 * `method.engine` = the library to use for indexing/search.
 When using a CPU, `nmslib` is the recommended engine option

 When selecting `hnsw` as the `method.name`, we have additional parameters for the `hnsw` algorithm such as `ef_construction` and `m`.
 See docs [here](https://opensearch.org/docs/2.5/search-plugins/knn/index/) for guidance on setting the right parameters.